 Blacksburg, VA 24061

 540-231-1666 | email@example.com

-Natalia Mielczarek is an Assistant Professor in the Department of Communication.
+Natalia Mielczarek is an assistant professor in the School of Communication.

 - Visual communication